-Administration, with a minor in Entrepreneurial Studies at Texas A&M University.
-As a Producer, Robinson's start in the Film/TV industry was on network reality TV shows such as American Idol, The Biggest Loser, and So You Think You Can Dance.
-Working closely with the CEO of Stevens Entertainment Group Inc., he contributed significantly to the completion of many of their successfully distributed films shot in the Dallas/ Fort Worth area; he also played an integral role in the development of several of their Film/TV projects.
-Robinson has produced a number of short films that have played at notable festivals.
-Most recently, he

-Executive Produced the documentary, Beyond Pollution, narrated by Dean Cain, a compelling in-depth look at the 2010 Gulf oil spill.
+Harper Robinson earned a BA from the University of Texas and an MBA from Texas A&M University.
+As a producer, Robinson's start in the Film and Television industry was on network reality TV shows such as American Idol, The Biggest Loser, and So You Think You Can Dance.
+Working closely with the CEO of Stevens Entertainment Group, Robinson contributed significantly to the completion of many of their films which were shot in the DFW area and in the development of their current FIM/TV projects.
+He has produced a number of short films that have plated at notable film festivals and most recently Executive Produced the documentary, Beyond Pollution, narrated by Dean Cain, a compelling in-depth look at the 2010 Gulf oil spill.